Should I Become a Child Protective Services Worker?

 Child protective services workers are typically employed by state and local Child Protective Services (CPS) agencies.
 These workers often must travel to see each of their clients.
 They may also have to work weekends, evening and holidays.
 The job is emotionally demanding and often stressful.

-|Degree Field(s)||Social work or a related field*|
+|Degree Field(s)||Social work or related field|

-|Licensure and/or Certification||Varies by state and level of position held*|
+|Licensure/Certification||Varies by state and level of position held|

-|Experience||Must complete an internship or field work**|
+|Experience||Completion of internship or field work|

-Step 1: Earn a Bachelor's Degree in Social Work
+Step 1: Earn a Bachelor's Degree

 Step 2: Gain Employment in a Child Protective Services Agency

-- Pass state licensure exams.
 Being a licensed social worker is often essential for career advancement, but each state and district in the U.S. has its own set of requirements.
 Basic licenses may be a prerequisite for employment in a CPS agency in some states.
 Some states only offer advanced licensing, which require a master's or higher degree plus professional experience, while others offer basic Licensed Social Worker (LSW) exams that only require a bachelor's degree.